ebi-ait/hca-ebi-wrangler-central/docs/SOPs/HCA_Metadata_Spreadsheet_Guide_Wranglers.md

 Technical replicates are defined as multiple sets of files produced from multiple rounds of sequencing done on the same sequencing library preparation.
 This definition is generally consistent with how experimentalists think of technical replicate experiments.
 As we don’t capture sequencing libraries as a separate entity we have to group bundles of sequencing files that were generated from the same libraries.

 In this 10X example, one cell suspension has been used to make one library preparation (not represented in the graph) which was then sequenced twice.
-Here we need to produce two bundles by imposing two process IDs from the same cell suspension.
+Here we need to produce two subgraphs by imposing two process IDs from the same cell suspension.

 ## ![image alt text](https://github.com/ebi-ait/hca-ebi-wrangler-central/blob/master/assets/images/spreadsheet_guidance/ssheet_guidance_image_8.png)

-In the Sequence file tab below, notice that although we have linked these two bundles (process_ID1 and process_ID2) with the library preparation ID (Library_prep_ID1), the graph is not affected by the library prep ID as links are not created.
+In the Sequence file tab below, notice that although we have linked these two processes (process_ID1 and process_ID2) with the library preparation ID (Library_prep_ID1), the graph is not affected by the library prep ID as links are not created.
 However, this allows links to be retrospectively added if introspection of technical replicates is required by a data consumer.

 ![image alt text](https://github.com/ebi-ait/hca-ebi-wrangler-central/blob/master/assets/images/spreadsheet_guidance/ssheet_guidance_image_9.png)